 documents and data in a Civil War Pension File.

-When Grandpa Went Off To War: U.S. Military RecordsWars have been a part of American life from the earliest colonial wars up to the present War in Iraq.
+When Grandpa Went Off To War: U.S. Military RecordsWars have been a part of American life from the earliest colonial wars up to the present.
 It is probable that some of your male ancestors participated in one of these wars.
 This lecture will discuss the military records that are available and how to locate and obtain the records.

 Carriers of News and Knowledge: Post Office Records